Yossi Beilin: Views

 He is agnostic but finds being Jewish central to his identity.
 He is a social liberal.

-In an op-ed published in New York Times in May 2015, he called for the establishment of a joint Israeli-Palestinian confederation, without any "artificial partition".
+In an op-ed published in The New York Times in May 2015, he called for the establishment of a joint Israeli-Palestinian confederation, without any "artificial partition".
 Israel and Palestine would be two independent states as part of this confederation, each with its own parliament and government, but will also have joint institutions that will deal with common issues such as water, infrastructure, environment, government and emergency services.

 Beilin is a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which advocates for democratic reformation of the United Nations.

-In 2016, Beilin made headlines by criticizing the legacy of Benjamin Ben-Eliezer shortly after his death, calling him "an aggressive, destructive politician."
+In 2016, Beilin made headlines by criticizing the legacy of Benjamin Ben-Eliezer shortly after his death, calling him "an aggressive, destructive politician".

 Academic degrees and activity

 Beilin has a Ph.D. from the University of Tel Aviv, where he also taught courses in Political Science for 13 years, and has published numerous books dealing with the peace process and Israeli politics and policy.

 Beilin was a visiting Professor in NYU during the Spring Semester 2020.